Work Orders

 How is the Work Order Labor calculated?

-To start off, let's look at how an employee's labor cost is usually calculated: the employee's hourly wage multiplied by the number of hours worked.
+To begin with, labor cost is typically calculated by multiplying an employee’s hourly wage by the number of hours worked.

-1- To set up or fix a ratio between the labor cost and the labor price.
+To configure or define a fixed ratio between labor cost and labor price

-To settle on a percentage-based calculation type, i.e., to compute the cost as a percentage of the labor price, you'll need to set up the default percentage value.
+You can opt for a percentage-based calculation.
+In this case, the labor cost will be computed as a percentage of the labor price, and you'll need to set a default percentage value accordingly.

-Notice the hourly rate will be pulled from the Customer's file- check the image below.
+Notice the hourly rate will be pulled from the Customer profile

 In the following example, the labor cost is set to default to half of the labor price.
 Another way to see it is that the cost will be 50% of the price calculated.